nussisthebaum/DATA119-Labs/README.md

 # DATA119 Labs

-This repo contains data and .Rmd files for interactive Shiny labs to teach DATA119 concepts.
+This repo contains data and .Rmd files for interactive Shiny labs to teach DATA 118, 119, and 120 concepts.

 ## Lab Goals: